Missed the 1099-NEC deadline? You can still file or fix errors. eFile Now

 What Is Form 1098-T?

-Form 1098-T, Tuition Statement, is the IRS information return filed by eligible educational institutions to report tuition and other education-related amounts for each enrolled student.
+Form 1098-T, Tuition Statement, is the IRS information return filed by eligible educational institutions for reportable students and by insurers for individuals who received reimbursements or refunds of qualified tuition and related expenses.

 The form helps students, or individuals who claim them as dependents, determine if they qualify for education tax credits like the American Opportunity Tax Credit or the Lifetime Learning Credit.